autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 The append of new blocks to the ledger with immediate finality is managed by the Proof-of-Stake based Tendermint BFT consensus mechanism.
 It enables dynamic committee selection and maximises stake securing the system by a stake-weighted algorithm for committee selection.

-Individual blocks are proposed and agreed in a Tendermint consensus instance, where the process is dynamically repeated as new blocks are finalized.
+Individual blocks are proposed and agreed upon in a Tendermint consensus instance, where the process is dynamically repeated as new blocks are finalized.
 Consensus instances are computed by the consensus committee, a subset of validators whose bonded stake secures the network against Byzantine or malicious behaviour by committee members.

 Committee selection is dynamic and stake-based, with a new committee elected for each [epoch](/glossary/#epoch-period).
 The physical length of an epoch is set as a number of blocks appended to the ledger, and so the temporal duration of an epoch is dependent upon the minimum block period or '[time interval](/glossary/#block-period)' at which blocks are generated by the protocol and appended to the ledger.
 This interval provides consistent block production to the chain and adherence to the interval is a block validity constraint.
 Both epoch length and block period are protocol parameters.
 The number of consensus instances executed in an epoch may be equal to or greater than the number of blocks in the epoch: a consensus round may timeout and fail to complete.